-Sunday Morning Service Time: 9:00am and 10:30am at the church, or join us live online.
+Sunday Morning Service Time: 9:30am at the church, or join us live online.

-Nursery & Children’s Programming: Adventure Land (JK – Grade 2), is offered during the 9:00am & 10:30am Sunday services.
+Nursery & Children’s Programming: Adventure Land (JK – Grade 2), is offered during the service.
 A self-serve nursery is also available.

 Our Vision (Who we want to become):

 We are a family for all ages, learning what it means to follow Jesus, and doing so in the context of a family of families.
 This means that:

 - We are to be a church family of the generations where all ages can be valued, feel they can contribute, find identity, and where there will be opportunities for the generations to gather as part of the rhythms of church life.

 - We are to be a disciple-making movement.
 We want to be a church family who are becoming disciples of Jesus, who then reproduce more disciples of Jesus who also reproduce more disciples.

 - We believe that together we find belonging, we grow deeper in our faith, we find out how we are gifted, we develop relationships, we can reach our full God-given potential, and we can more effectively share Jesus.

 OUR MISSION & VALUES (How we get there):

 It is important to realize that for this to be a church of Generations Following Jesus Together, the following values build upon, and are dependent on, each other.